-Attraction and Retention of Key Personnel Including Directors and maintaining suitably qualified staff.
+Attraction and Retention of Key Personnel Including Directors

+The Company will have a small management team and the loss of a key individual or inability to attract suitably qualified staff could have a material adverse impact on the business of The Company.
+The Company may also encounter difficulties in obtaining and maintaining suitably qualified staff.
 The success of The Company depends on the ability of management to interpret market data correctly and to interpret and respond to economic, market and other conditions to locate and adopt appropriate opportunities.
 No assurance can be given that individuals with the required skills will continue employment with The Company or that replacement personnel with comparable skills can be found.
 The Company will be dependent on the services of key executives, including the directors of The Company and a small number of highly skilled and experienced executives and personnel.
 Due to the relatively small size of The Company, the loss of these persons or The Company's inability to attract and retain additional highly skilled employees may adversely affect its business and future operations.